kontent-ai/delivery-sdk-js/DOCS.md

 ## Upgrade

-See our [upgrade guide](https://github.com/Kentico/kentico-kontent-js/blob/master/packages/delivery/UPGRADE.md) if you are upgrading from previous versions.
-Currently, the latest major upgrade is from version `5.x.y` to `6.0.0`
+See our [upgrade guide](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md) if you are upgrading from previous versions.

 ### UMD Bundles